Hi Sweet Friend!

 I’ll tell you about it by telling you why this is the strategy I’ve chosen.

 I say this all the time, but one of my favorite parts of being a writer is getting emails from my readers.
 I’ve been writing for a long time, and getting emails from my readers for a long time.
 And over the years, I started to notice that there were a few specific topics that my readers would always ask me about.
 They were felt needs — things people were actually struggling with, and they were needs that I actually felt uniquely equipped to help solve!

 That’s where my products have come from.
-I’ve created a small group guide and two online courses (the second one is coming out soon!) to help women through some areas of life that I know are totally tricky.
+I’ve created several resources to help women through some areas of life that I know are totally tricky.
 They’re topics that are too big to cover in a blog post, and I wanted to be able to really dive in deep with them on these subjects.
 So I created products to help!

 I love this, because I get to share more of my heart, and my story.
 I get to be super creative with what I make, and I get to tailor what I make specifically to the needs my readers are sharing with me.
 It feels like a perfect combination of ministry and business, and I just love it!

 There are tons and tons of strategies, these are just a few of them.
 But instead of listing them all out for you, I’m going to send you to a podcast I listened to recently that share “27 Ways To Make Money Online.”
 The episode is broken into two parts, and I know they’ll get your wheels turning.
 Here’s part one, and part two of the episode!

 10. Let’s talk technology: I don’t know the first thing about building a website, can you tell me what technology you use?